logmatic/logmatic-js/README.md

       logmatic.setMetas({'userId': '1234'});
       // fwd any error using 'exception' as JSON attr logmatic.setSendConsoleErrors('exception');
-      // fwd any console log using 'level' as JSON attr logmatic.setSendConsoleLogs('level');
+      // fwd any console log using 'severity' as JSON attr logmatic.setSendConsoleLogs('severity');
       // resolve client IP and copy it @ 'client.IP'
       logmatic.setIPTracking('client.IP');
       // resolve client UA and copy it @ 'client.user-agent'